< BACK TO NEWS

 RHRN News • May 31, 2025

-Ellie Goulding is the latest to lend celebrity star power to the Right Here, Right Now campaign, which is supported by Celine Dion, Cher, Green Day, Jack Black, Leonardo DiCaprio, Barbra Streisand, Neil Young, Carole King, Annie Lennox, Cyndi Lauper, Camila Cabello, and more.
+Ellie Goulding is the latest to lend celebrity star power to the Right Here, Right Now Global Climate Alliance, which is supported by Celine Dion, Cher, Green Day, Jack Black, Leonardo DiCaprio, Barbra Streisand, Neil Young, Carole King, Annie Lennox, Cyndi Lauper, Camila Cabello, and more.

 LONDON, UK (30 May 2025) — United Nations Human Rights (UN Human Rights)-supported Right Here, Right Now Global Climate Alliance (Right Here, Right Now) is proud to announce superstar singer/songwriter and climate justice activist Ellie Goulding will perform an intimate acoustic set at the Right Here, Right Now Global Climate Concert to be held 6 June at New Theatre Oxford in Oxford, England.
 This concert hosted by United Nations Human Rights, the University of Oxford, and the Recording Academy® - aims to call urgent world attention to the escalating human rights implications of the climate crisis.